 The Olympic Peninsula Chapter supports their local beaches with beach cleanups, both remote and at public locations.
 Also, they provide portable toilets at locations frequented by surfers.
 The chapter is always welcoming of new members and new ideas and provides several opportunities throughout the year to get outside and involved throw their stewardship program on a property near Port Angeles.

 The chapter has also been engaged with the city of Port Angeles as they work towards better solutions regarding the city’s landfill.
 Wave action has eroded much of the bluff the landfill sits on and is causing concerns of environmental ramifications.
 To get involved with the OPC you can contact them by clicking here.

-The Capitol Chapter works with various partners on coastal beach cleanups as well as conducts local water quality testing at Priest Point Park in Olympia.
+The Olympia Chapter works with various partners on coastal beach cleanups as well as conducts local water quality testing at Priest Point Park in Olympia.
 Since re-organizing in March of 2015 the chapter has seen significant growth and success in a short time.
 For more information on meeting times, cleanups, or other volunteer opportunities, please contact the chapter.